José María Amo: Ponferradina

 On 6 August 2020, free agent Amo signed for SD Ponferradina in the second division.
 He scored his first professional goal on 11 January of the following year, netting the equalizer in a 1–1 home draw against Girona FC.

+On 3 June 2022, after establishing himself as a starter, Amo renewed his contract with Ponfe.
+He remained a first-choice during the campaign, as the club suffered relegation.

+Tenerife

+On 12 July 2023, Amo signed a three-year deal with CD Tenerife also in division two.

 Personal life

 The son of a mayor, Amo would have become a bullfighter had he not become a footballer.